Why Do Cats Have Whiskers on Their Eyebrows?

 How Whiskers Work

 Whiskers, also called vibrissae, are specialized hairs found in cats and many other mammals.
 Whiskers are longer and thicker than standard fur, but the thing that really makes them different is the whisker pad—that’s the area around each hair root.
-Each whisker is connected to a tiny capsule of blood that will get disturbed when the whisker moves.
-That blood then triggers a bunch of nerves that send a trigger to your cat’s brain.
-This means that your cat can feel a tiny brush on the tip of the whisker and use that brush to tell that something is nearby.
+Each whisker is deeply rooted and connected to a tiny capsule of blood that will get disturbed when the whisker moves.
+That capsule then triggers a bunch of nerves that send a trigger to your cat’s brain.
+This means your cat can feel every tiny brush on the tip of a whisker and use that information to perceive their environment.

 Why Eyebrow Whiskers?

 Cats have whiskers on their cheeks, chin, paws, and eyebrows to help them learn about the world around them.
-The whiskers above their eyes are called superciliary whiskers and they have a special purpose.
-These whiskers help protect your cat’s eyes by signaling if anything gets too close to your cat’s eyes.
-If something bumps a cat’s superciliary whiskers, it will automatically blink.
-This might be a sudden change in air pressure, or it might be an object moving towards your cat’s face.
-If your cat is moving around in the dark, it helps your cat avoid running head first into a wall.
+The whiskers above their eyes are called superciliary whiskers, and they have a special purpose.
+These help protect your cat’s eyes by signaling if anything gets too close.
+If something bumps a cat’s superciliary whiskers, they will automatically blink.
+This might be a sudden change in air pressure, or it might be an object moving toward your cat’s face.
+If your cat is moving around in a bush or it’s pitch dark, whiskers help your cat avoid getting their eyes poked.

 This is especially important when a cat is hunting.
 When cats are stalking their prey, their eyes are totally focused on the hunt.
 They are paying close attention to what’s going on in the middle of their vision, but their peripheral eyesight isn’t registering.
-Something like a dusty draft of air might take your cat completely by surprise, blowing sand into your cat’s delicate eyes.
+Something like a nearby bush or even a dusty draft of air might take your cat completely by surprise, blowing sand into your cat’s delicate eyes.
 But thanks to the whisker reflex, your cat will naturally blink right in time.

 Whisker Communications

-Along with sensory information, cats can also use whiskers to communicate.
+Along with sensory information, cats can use their whiskers to communicate.
 Whiskers are an essential part of reading your cat’s mood.
 If whiskers are angled forward, your cat is probably feeling happy, curious, and engaged.
 But when cats get irritated, they might twitch their whiskers.
-And when your cat is scared or stressed, it will probably pull back its whiskers against its face to protect them.
+When your cat is scared or stressed, they will probably pull back their whiskers against their face to protect them.

 Avoiding Whisker Stress